sepofia/DramaBot/README.md

 that can be done asynchronously (e.g., I/O tasks, network requests).
 This allows for better performance, especially when handling many updates or performing long-running tasks.

-**<u>Need to check!!</u> To use the asynchronous mode, you'd need to set up your bot with asyncio, and the main bot handler functions need to be defined as async def functions.**

 ### Restrictions for the bot messages:

  - according to the [Telegram Bot API documentation](https://core.telegram.org/bots/api#updating-messages),